 To learn more about the 2020-21 AP CSP course and exam updates download the recorded version of the October 24th presentation.

 Frequently Asked Questions

 The AP Program continually works with K–12 and higher education professionals to strengthen all AP courses and exams to best serve our students and meet higher education standards.
 These updates, based on feedback from educators, will improve the course experience and enhance AP CSP alignment to higher education introductory courses.

 Updates to the AP CSP course and exam go into effect in fall 2020.
 That means that the AP CSP Exam in May 2021 will reflect these updates.
 Students completing the Create performance task by April 30, 2021, will use the revised instructions and requirements.

-The AP CSP course and exam in 2018-19 and 2019-20 won’t have updates.
+The AP CSP course and exam in 2019-20 won’t have updates.
 Continue to use the current AP Computer Science Principles Course and Exam Description (.pdf/2.0MB) and exam resources to support your instruction.